Term deposits are an ever-popular product, but does being popular make them a worthwhile investment in the present financial climate?

 |Moderate/high||Moderate/high||Higher risk and higher barriers to entry (mainly cost!) but can provide tax advantages and income + capital growth|

-As a cash investment, term deposits are considered to be one of the lowest-risk investments, which means you’ll have to put up with lower returns.
-The next asset class up from cash are fixed interest assets, such as government bonds.
+As a cash investment, term deposits are considered to be one of the lowest-risk ways to invest money short term, but you’ll generally have to put up with lower returns than what could be gained through other investment assets.
+The next core investment asset class up from cash on the risk-return scale are fixed interest assets, such as government bonds.
 To summarise bonds in a single sentence: you lend money to governments or corporations in exchange for a fixed rate of interest at regular intervals, with the principal investment returned to you at the end of the term.

 Equities and property give higher returns but are usually much riskier to invest in.
 House prices in major hubs like Sydney and Melbourne have been prone to significant movements up and down, while there’s often much uncertainty in share markets.
 The graph below demonstrates the average long-term annual returns of such assets compared to the average rate of inflation: